ruiying-ocean/blog/content/about/index.md

 The climate of our Earth is naturally cycling from warm (interglacial) and cold (glacial) ages, because of the changing eccentricity, obliquity and precession.
 The present day is now in an interglacial age, and the Last Galcial Maximum (~21,000 years BP) is the closet cold age to us (figure to the left, Tierney et al. 2020).
 There was more ice sheets in the polars and the sea surface temperature was averagely 2 to 4 degree lower than the Holocene (the current geological epoch).

 I studied the ecological niche of foraminifera in the LGM based on cGENIE model, and test it in several data compilations.
 These evidence suggest that some foraminifera have changed their optimal niche in response to the past climate changes, therefore showing the sign of adaptive behaviour.
-These results can be found in [my preprint](https://doi.org/10.31223/X5D10G).
+These results can be found in [my recent paper](https://www.nature.com/articles/s41586-024-08029-0).